instaclustr/cadence-cookbooks-instafood/cookbooks/child-workflows/child-workflows-megafood.md

 ```

 We start by creating a **child workflow stub**.
 When we create this stub we can optionally pass it some **child workflow options**, which allow you to change the rules of how this child workflow executes compared to its parent.
 Some of the options we can change are the domain, tasklist, timeout settings, retry settings and more.
-If we choose to omit this value, the child workflow will inherit these settings from its parent.
+If we choose to omit this value, the child workflow will inherit all of these settings from its parent.

 The workflow stub has the methods to start the workflow, and they can be invoked in two ways:
-1. Asynchronously - This returns a promise object, a future which will be used to store the result of the child workflow after it has completed.
+1. Asynchronously - This returns a promise object, a *Future* which will be used to store the result of the child workflow after it has completed.
 After making this call, the workflow code will continue and the child workflow will execute in parallel.
 2. Synchronously - This will block like a regular function call and is invoked as such.
 The parent workflow won't continue until the child workflow has completed.

 ### Child workflow limitations

-Since workflows are the main building block of Cadence, there are very few limitations to child workflows.
+Since workflows are the main building blocks of Cadence, there are very few limitations to child workflows.

-The main one is that there is no shared state between the parent and child workflows.
-Asynchronous communication can be built between the workflow instances, but if there is constant communication of state going back and forth, its probably a better candidate as a single workflow..
+owever one to be aware of is that there is no shared state between the parent and child workflows.
+Asynchronous communication can be built between the workflow instances, but if there is constant communication of state going back and forth, its probably a better candidate for a single workflow..

 ## Use Case Example: Instafood meets MegaBurgers